GetSpecter/Specdown/README.md

 ### Definition Lists
-- `:` with no preceeding whitespace, will be markuped to a definition term.
+- `:` will be markuped to a definition term.
-- `:` with any number of preceeding whitespaces, will be markuped to a definition definition.
+- `::` will be markuped to a definition definition.
 - A term may have multiple definitions.
 - Multiple line list items will be translated into paragraphs.
 - Lists should be followed by two or more blankish lines to signify the list end.